 "We were so impressed with your string camp in Anna’s first year:: the tone, organization, camaraderie, highest calibre teaching, leadership and more.
 But you blew us away even more this year!
 The growth Anna felt and we could hear from her week with Jules (bass instructor), the breadth of new musical experiences, and the feeling of musical collaboration and support were extraordinary.
 Thank you for giving Anna such a formative, happy and memorable experience.
 Jules, especially, made what I think will be a lifelong impression on Anna personally and in her musical life." - Ellen, parent of Anna, age 11, Strings@Amherst camper of 3 years

-For ten years our programs have taken place on the beautiful Amherst College campus in Amherst, MA.
+For over ten years our programs have taken place on the beautiful Amherst College campus in Amherst, MA.
 We utilize the Arms Music Center for our core classes, eat in the on-campus dining hall, swim in the pool, and run around on the athletic fields.
 We stay overnight in a recently renovated dormitory.
 Students also have the option to take small walking trips into downtown Amherst (accompanied by counselors) and explore the cafes, bookstores, and small shops in the town.

-Now in our second at Bowdoin College in Brunswick, ME, we hold classes in beautifully renovated spaces, including Chamberlain Hall and Coles Tower.
+Now in our third year at Bowdoin College in Brunswick, ME, we hold classes in beautifully renovated spaces, including Chamberlain Hall and Coles Tower.
 Students eat in the on-campus summer dining hall, swim in the pool, and have the option to take walking trips to downtown Brunswick (accompanied by counselors) to explore the quaint offerings of the small town.

 Our Signature Programs

 SING! (grades 7-12) features a variety of creative classes that highlight different vocal styles and genres, with recreational activities interspersed throughout the day for a balance of intensive music and fun.
 Sessions offered: Amherst College and Bowdoin College.